 • Endocannabinoids – small molecules that activate cannabinoid receptors

-• Metabolic enzymes – that break down endocannabinoids after they are used
+• Metabolic enzymes – that break down endocannabinoids

-are located on the surface of all cells in your body and they “listen” to conditions outside the cell.
+are located on the surface of cells in your body and they “listen” to conditions outside the cell.
 They transmit information about altered conditions to the inside of the cell and initiate the relevant cellular response.

 There are two main cannabinoid receptors: CB1 and CB2.
 These are not the only cannabinoid receptors, but the first to be discovered and remain the best studied.

-These enzymes ensure that endocannabinoids are used when needed, but no longer than necessary.
+These enzymes ensure that endocannabinoids are present when needed, but no longer than necessary.
 This process separates endocannabinoids from many other molecular signals in your body, such as hormones or classic neurotransmitters, which can persist for many seconds or minutes, or be packed and stored for later use.

 The ECS plays a role in many critical functions of our body such as energy supply, brain activity, cell division, and immunity to maintain our bodies’ structural and functional integrity.

 If the ECS fails to work properly the interactions and communication between the different organs and body activities will be interrupted which can cause diseases, such as

 The ECS maintains balance or homeostasis in our body, but it is also a system evolved from nature working as a biochemical neurological system.